bartfeenstra/betty/documentation/usage/project/configuration.rst

 --------------
 :sup:`optional`

-The :doc:`extensions </usage/extension>` to enable.
-Keys are extension names, and values are objects containing the following keys, both of which may be omitted to quickly enable an extension using its default configuration:
+The :py:class:`extensions <betty.project.extension.ExtensionDefinition>` to enable.
+Keys are extension names, and values are objects containing the following keys, both of which may be omitted to quickly enable an extension using its default
+configuration:

 ``extensions{}.enabled``
 ^^^^^^^^^^^^^^^^^^^^^^^^